Caeldeth/loures/Literature/Etienne-Dream-Debris.md

 I refilled my cup and noticed he had no more brandy, so I offered some of Théa's wine, which he promptly accepted and, much to my surprise, recognized.

 "Ah, I remember this vintage.
-I still worked as a 'do-everything' in Loures, and picked many grapes.
+I still worked as a 'do\-everything' in Loures, and picked many grapes.
 It was at the same year the Duchess fell ill.
 Amazing to find this bottle after so long."